MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/scsi/ns-scsi-_inquirydata.md

 Reserved.

+#### - EnclosureServices

+Indicates, when set to one, that the device contains an embedded enclosure services component.
+A value of zero indicates that the device does not contain an embedded enclosure services component.

 #### - ReservedBit3

 Reserved.

-#### - TerminateTask

-Indicates, when set to one, that the target device supports the SCSI TERMINATE TASK task management function.
-A value of zero indicates that the target device does not support the TERMINATE TASK task management function.

 #### - TransferDisable